-None Financial records, supporting documents, statistical records, and all other non-Federal entity records pertinent to a Federal award must be retained for a period of three years from the date of submission of the final expenditure report or, for Federal awards that are renewed quarterly or annually, from the date of the submission of the quarterly or annual financial report, respectively, as reported to the Federal awarding agency or pass-through entities must not impose any other record retention requirements upon non-Federal entities.
+None Financial records, supporting documents, statistical records, and all other non-Federal entity records pertinent to a Federal award must be retained for a period of three years from the date of submission of the final expenditure report or, for Federal awards that are renewed quarterly or annually, from the date of the submission of the quarterly or annual financial report, respectively, as reported to the Federal awarding agencies and pass-through entities must not impose any other record retention requirements upon non-Federal entities.
 All records related to ARPA shall be maintained for 5 years per the ARPA terms, conditions, and regulations.
 The only exceptions are the following: (a) If any litigation, claim, or audit is started before the expiration of the 3-year period, the records must be retained until all litigation, claims, or audit findings involving the records have been resolved and final action taken.
-All records related to ARPA shalb be maintained for 5 years per the ARPA terms, conditions and regulations. (b) When the non-Federal entity is notified in writing by the Federal awarding agency, cognizant agency for audit, oversight agency for audit, cognizant agency for indirect costs, or pass-through entity to extend the retention period. (c) Records for real property and equipment acquired with Federal funds must be retained for three years after final disposition.
-All records related to ARPA shall be maintained for 5 years per the ARPA terms and conditions and regulations. (d) When records are transferred to or maintained by the Federal awarding agency or pass-through entity, the 3-year retention requirement is not applicable to the non-Federal entity All records related to ARPA shall be maintained for 5 years per the ARPA terms, conditions, and regulations.
-All records related to ARPA shall be maintained for 5 years per the ARPA terms and conditions and regulations.
-All records related to ARPA shall be maintained for 5 years per the ARPA terms, conditions, and any similar accounting computation 2 CFR 200.334 Contractor RFP/IFB Contractor RFQ Subrecipients Vendors None CONTRACTS WITH COMPANIES ENGAGED IN BUSINESS WITH IRAN, SUDAN, OR FOREIGN TERRORIST ORGANIZATION PROHIBITED.
+All records related to ARPA shall be maintained for 5 years per the ARPA terms, conditions and regulations. (b) When the non-Federal entity is notified in writing by the Federal awarding agency, cognizant agency for audit, oversight agency for audit, cognizant agency for indirect costs, or pass-through entity to extend the retention period. (c) Records for real property and equipment acquired with Federal funds must be retained for three years after final disposition.
+All records related to ARPA shall be maintained for 5 years per the ARPA terms and conditions and regulations. (d) When records are transferred to or maintained by the Federal awarding agency or pass-through entity, the 3-year retention requirement is not applicable to the non-Federal entity All records related to ARPA shall be maintained for 5 years per the ARPA terms and conditions and regulations.
+All records related to ARPA shall be maintained for 5 years per the ARPA terms and conditions and regulations and regulations of program income starts from the end of the non-Federal entity's fiscal year in which the program income is e 2 CFR 200.334 Contractor RFP/IFB Contractor RFQ Subrecipients Vendors None CONTRACTS WITH COMPANIES ENGAGED IN BUSINESS WITH IRAN, SUDAN, OR FOREIGN TERRORIST ORGANIZATION PROHIBITED.
 A governmental entity may not enter into a governmental contract with a company that is identified on a list prepared and maintained under Section 806.051, 807.051, or 2252.153.
 The term "foreign terrorist organization" in this paragraph has the meaning assigned to such a term in Section 2252.151(2) of the Texas Government Code.
 Texas Government Code 2252.152 Contractor RFP/IFB Contractor RFQ Subrecipients